Engaged Learning Fellowship: How it Works

 Throughout your project, you will complete three Reflection Exercises.
 These provide a chance for you to discuss your project, your relationship with your mentor, and the impact your project is having on you, your field, and your community.

 ELFs are required to present their work in a public forum.
 Some ELFs coordinate their own events, while many choose to present during Research Days in March.
-Visit our Undergraduate Research Resources page for more information on poster formats, etc.
+Visit our Undergraduate Research Resources page for more information on poster formats, etc. Next Research Days is March 24-26, 2020.

 To complete an Engaged Learning Fellowship, students summarize their experience in a final, summative document or physical artifact that describes the project and its findings.
 The product can take different forms: research paper, community project or internship report, or other creative artifact.
 The form should reflect the nature of the experience.
+Due by April 15 of graduation year.

 Upload Final Product